darkhemd/internet-checker/README.md

 Checks if internet connection is available.

-Tool checks with pings if your internet-connection is still running.
-If not there is a message been printed to the logfile with Timestamp (dd/mm hh::mm::ss)
+The program uses pings to check whether there is an Internet connection.
+If not, a message is written to the log with a timestamp (dd/mm hh::mm::ss)